gregmsanderson/fly-live-beats/docs/13-in-conclusion.md

 It is complicated to run an app globally on AWS.
 It has clearly separated geographic regions.
 You can use [geolocation routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geo.html) within its DNS service, Route 53, to make sure your users are served by an app closest to them.
 However that costs more as you pay for the DNS queries.
 On Fly.io, those are free.
 On AWS you would need to replicate the app in multiple regions (for example adding a load balancer in each one).
 Assuming you are using the most common type, an Aplication Load balancer (ALB), each one costs a minimum of ~$20 ($0.02646 per ALB-hour, assuming the eu-west-2 region, which excludes the additional LCU-hour metric) per month.
 With Fly.io, _their_ load balancer (the proxy) is provided for free and its anycast automatically handles global applications.

-In conclusion, if you are deploying the Live Beats app (or a similar Phoenix LiveView app that needs WebSockets and clustering) we would recommend using Fly.io over AWS.
+In conclusion, if you are deploying the Live Beats app (or a similar Phoenix LiveView app that needs WebSockets and clustering) I would recommend using Fly.io over AWS.

+If you found any errors deploing the app to Fly.io or AWS, some of [these suggestions](/docs/14-any-errors.md) may help.

 ## Notes

-For AWS we are basing pricing on the `eu-west-2` region.
-Fly has the same compute cost in every region but we have been using its `lhr` region.
+For AWS, I am basing pricing on the `eu-west-2` region.
+Fly has the same compute cost in every region but I have been using its `lhr` region.

 AWS pricing [assumes 730 hours in a month](https://aws.amazon.com/calculator/calculator-assumptions/).